ktsu2i/unit-testing/README.md

 If you are on Ubuntu, go to https://docs.docker.com/desktop/install/linux/ubuntu/ and install **Docker Desktop**.

-There are some instructions for other Linux distributions, so please follow the instructions on the website to install Docker and Docker Compose.
+There are some instructions for other Linux distributions, so please follow the instructions on the website to install **Docker** and **Docker Compose**.

 # Check if you successfully installed